lukefi/metsi/README.md

    1. `initial_step_time` is the integer point of time for the simulation's first cycle
    2. `step_time_interval` is the integer amount of time between each simulation cycle
    3. `final_step_time` is the integer point of time for the simulations's last cycle
+2. Operation parameters in the object `operation_params`
-2. List of `simulation_events`, where each object represents a single set of operations and a set of time points for those operations to be run.
+3. List of `simulation_events`, where each object represents a single set of operations and a set of time points for those operations to be run.
    1. `time_points` is a list of integers which assign this set of operations to simulation time points
    2. `generators` is a list of chained generator functions (see section on step generators)
       1. `sequence` a list of operations to be executed as a chain
       2. `alternatives` a list of operations which represent alternative branches

 The following example declares a simulation, which runs four event cycles at time points 0, 5, 10 and 15.
+Images below describe the simulation as a step tree, and further as the computation chains that are generated from the tree.

 * At time point 0, `reporting` of the simulation state is done.
 * At time point 5, the `grow` operation is done on the simulation state and the simulation is branched by 2.